Academic Writing and Reading

 g.
 Use electronic environments to draft, revise, edit, and share or publish texts.

 You are expected to attend all regularly scheduled classes.
 Do not show up ill prepared for the day’s assignment, since you may be called on at any time to answer questions about the day’s assigned readings.
 Attendance will be taken at every class meeting.
-After the fourth (4th) class missed (for any reason), a one-half letter grade deduction will be made to your final grade.
+After the sixth (6th) class missed (for any reason), a one-letter grade deduction will be made to your final grade.
 All graded work must be submitted by you during class on the day it is due.
 I maintain sole discretion in determining whether or not late work will be accepted and if so, any percentage deduction to be applied.
 Because this is a seated class, not an online one, no unsolicited email submissions of your work will be accepted.

 GRADING & ASSIGNMENTS